rjellis/pijp-dti/README.md

 Each measure of anisotropy is a 3D volume in the same space as the subject.

-The anisotropy measures, warped FA, warped labels_lookup, eigenvectors, and eigenvalues are all saved as compressed Nifti files.
+The anisotropy measures, eigenvectors, and eigenvalues are all saved as compressed Nifti files.
 The forward and inverse mappings are saved as numpy files.
-The eigenvalue nifti image has three volumes because every voxel has three eigenvalues.
-Likewise, the eigenvector nifti image has nine volumes because every voxel has three eigenvectors of length 3.

 ## 7. Warp

 An Atlas's FA is non-linearly registered to the subject FA using symmetric diffeomorphic registration.
-While FA is chosen for the registration, the generated mapping applies to all the other anisotropy measures as well.
 Forward mapping warps the template space to the subject space.
 Inverse mapping warps the subject space to the template space.

 ## 8. Segment

 The registered b0 image is segmented into 4 tissue classes: background, white matter, gray matter, and CSF.
-The white matter segmentation is applied as a mask to the warped labels for clarity during QC.
+The white matter segmentation is then applied as a mask to the warped labels.

 ## 9. RoiStats